Sandro Tonali: Style of play

-Regarded as a promising young Italian player in his position by the media, Tonali has been described by pundits as a regista, although he is a versatile midfielder, who is capable of playing in several roles.
+Regarded as a promising player in his youth by the media, Tonali has been described by pundits as a regista, although he is also described as a versatile midfielder, who is capable of playing in several roles.
 In his youth, he was often likened to Andrea Pirlo – who also started his career with Brescia – in terms of his movement, coordination, appearance, technical qualities, position, and playing style.
-A strong, fast, energetic, elegant, and creative midfielder, with excellent vision and an ability to read the game, Tonali usually plays in a central or defensive midfield role as a deep-lying playmaker in a 4–3–3 formation, Dictating play for Brescia with his passing in midfield, he set up two goals and scored two himself in his 19 appearances in Serie B during the 2017–18 season.
-Although naturally right-footed, he is known for his accurate long passing ability with either foot.
+Considered to be a strong, fast, energetic, elegant, and creative midfielder, with an ability to read the game, Tonali usually plays in a central or defensive midfield role as a deep-lying playmaker in a 4–3–3 formation.
+Dictating plays for Brescia with his passing in midfield, he set up two goals and scored two himself in his 19 appearances in Serie B during the 2017–18 season.
+Although naturally right-footed, he is known for his long passing ability with either foot.
 Moreover, he is also adept at taking set-pieces.
-His tenacity and defensive contribution also allow him to play as a box-to-box midfielder, while his creativity, ability to find space, make late runs, and his penchant for driving forward with the ball even saw him deployed in a more advanced role on occasion at Milan under manager Stefano Pioli, namely as a mezzala.
+He is also known to play as a box-to-box midfielder, while his creativity, ability to find space, make late runs, and his penchant for driving forward with the ball saw him deployed in a more advanced role on occasion at Milan under manager Stefano Pioli, namely as a mezzala.

 In addition to Pirlo, Tonali has also cited Steven Gerrard and Luka Modrić as influences, and has also compared his own playing style to that of Gennaro Gattuso.
 In July 2019, he was named by UEFA as one of the 50 promising young players to watch for the 2019–20 season.

 Personal life

 Tonali has been an AC Milan fan since childhood.

+On 1 July 2025, Tonali married Juliette Pastore.
+On 8 January 2026, they welcomed their first child, Leonardo.